Sarsa Dengel: War With Adal

-War against the Ottomans
+War with Ottomans

-When the Ottomans withdrew from Debarwa the regional ruler, Bahr Negus Yeshaq, immediately decided to occupy it and form an alliance with them.
-Sarsa Dengel was angered by what he considered his vassal's arrogance and treachery, and marched against them in 1576.
-A year later he faced the army of Yeshaq somewhere in Tigray where he utterly defeated Bahr Negash's forces and killed Yeshaq in battle.
+When the Ottomans withdrew from Debarwa, the local ruler Yeshaq promptly seized the opportunity to occupy it and forge an alliance with the Turks.
+Sarsa Dengel, angered by what he perceived as his vassal's arrogance and betrayal, marched against them in 1577.
+He defeated and liquidated the combined army of the Ottoman Empire and their rebellious allies at the Battle of Addi Qarro in Tigray, where he killed the Ottoman commander Ahmad Pasha along with the rebellious Bahr Negus Yeshaq.
 The victorious Emperor then advanced on Debarwa whereupon the Turkish garrison surrendered with all its firearms.
 Sarsa Dengel then seized the vast riches stored by the Turks in Debarwa and ordered the destruction of the mosque and the fort erected during the Ottoman occupation.

-In 1577, Emperor Sarsa Dengel defeated and executed Adal Sultan Muhammad V in Bale.
-After the ruler of Hadiya's refusal to pay tribute to Sarsa Dengel, the Emperor invaded the region and wiped out an entire contingent of Malassay sent by the Sultanate of Harar, an ally of the Ottomans, at the Battle of Hadiya.
+The chronicler, who was greatly impressed by the Emperor's military victories exclaims: "Who among the kings of Ethiopia has defeated the Turkish army supplied with rifles and cannons?
+None has seen or heard of the victories of King Malak Sagad!"
+Prior to the battle, Sarsa replied to Yeshaq stating "you may come to me with the Turks, (but) I will come to you with Christ my savior".

+Upon defeating the Turks, Sarsa Dengel then held his coronation at Aksum and in 1580 he departed from Tigray to conduct a campaign against the Beta Israel in Semien province.
+While on this campaign, Sarsa Dengel received information that the Borana Oromo were attacking the provinces of Shewa, Waj, and Damot.
+Despite this, Sarsa Dengel declined to defend these territories against the Oromos and instead continued to focus his attention on the Beta Israel.
+This decision generated considerable frustration among his officials but the Emperor justified his action by stating: "It is better for me that I fight with the enemies of the blood of Jesus Christ [i.e. Jews] than go to fight against the Galla."

 In 1587, the Turks left the port of Hirgigo and advanced inland to take Debarwa again.
 The Turks defeated the governor of Hamasien who fled to Tigray.
 Upon hearing this, Sarsa Dengel mobilized his forces and crossed the Mereb river to repel the Turkish invaders who were pillaging the countryside.
-He advanced to Debarwa and then continued to Hirgigo where the Turkish commander Kadawred Pasha was killed.
-The Turks then gave a peace offering to the Emperor and withdrew from Hirgigo handing it over to a local Beja chief.
+He advanced to Debarwa and then launched a raid on the Ottoman fort at Hirgigo where he killed the Ottoman commander Kadawert Pasha.
+The Turks then gave a peace offering to the Emperor and withdrew from Hirgigo, handing it over to a local Balaw chief.

-Campaigns against the Oromo

-In the 1570s several Oromo tribes had begun migrating north towards Abyssinia.
-In 1572 Sarsa Dengel fought off a raid by the Borana Oromo under a luba named Ambissa near Lake Zway.
-In 1574 after finding out the Oromo had conquered the province of Wej the Emperor gathered his forces from throughout Ethiopia to form an army at Gind Beret.
-From there, Sarsa Dengel headed south, where he found that the Oromo had also taken Maya.
-Sarsa Dengel was able to defeat the Oromo forcing them to flee towards Fatager.

-In 1576 Sarsa Dengel learned of Oromo raids in Shewa, but was too busy fighting the Ottomans in the north.
-The Emperor sent Azzaj Halibo with 50 cavalry to expel the Oromos from the area, Halibo then sent the heads of 80 Oromo chiefs back to the Emperor.